Keep scrolling to find out how to build a garden shed.

 Attaching The Back And Side Shed Panels

 The back shed panel (Back Gable) is then fixed to one of the shed side panels using nails.
-Following this the other shed side panel is then nailed to the shed back panel (Back Gable).
+Following this, the other small shed side panel is then nailed to the shed back panel (Back Gable).
 Do not nail the shed to the floor at this stage as it restricts the movement in the building when attaching the roof panel.

 Attaching The Shed Front Panel